 Getting Married Overseas

-For information on how to pay for a CNI application, click here.
+For additional information on document requirements for CNI, click here.

 For a list of other document required by Russian authorities check with the local Russian marriage registry office (Zapis Aktov Grazhdanskogo Sostoyaniya or ZAGS) located at 17 Butyrsky Ulitsa, Moscow Tel: +74956851960 ot +74956857988).